 The idolaters of our own time are worse in their idolatry than the ancients because the ancients were worshiping God in times of affliction and associating others with Him in times of prosperity, but the idolaters of our own time are always guilty of associating others with God whether in prosperity or affliction.

 The statement was spoken by Muhammad b.
 Abdul-Wahhab (d.1792).
 He was born in what is today known as Saudi Arabia.
 The founder of the Wahhabiyya movement, a puritanical movement to cleanse the holiest lands of Islam from anything deemed to be a bid’a, or “harmful” innovation, in Islamic belief (aqidah) and worship (‘ibadah).
-His aim was a return to the example of the righteous ancestors (al-salaf al-salih): the companions of the Prophet Muhammad and the two generations succeeding them: the taba’in, and the taba’in-taba’in.
+His aim was a return to the example of the righteous ancestors (al-salaf al-salih), the companions of the Prophet Muhammad and the two generations succeeding them: the taba’in, and the taba’in-taba’in.

 Born into a family of traditional Hanbali scholars and jurists, Ibn Abdul-Wahhab was initially educated by the Naqshbandi sheikh, Abu Tahir Muhammad, who was also the teacher of Shah Wali Allah, an Indian Sufi reformer of the eighteenth century.
 Largely on the basis of the writings of Ibn Taymiyya, Ibn Abdul-Wahhab formulated his puritan doctrine of Wahhabism, and eventually, with the help of the Saudi family, would seek to cleanse the land of unbelievers.